Horef/Sergiyhoref/README.md

 - BlueSky: [@sergiyhoref.bsky.social](https://bsky.app/profile/sergiyhoref.bsky.social)
 - Telegram: SergiyHoref
 - Telegram Private Channel where i post my thought on the world: [link](https://t.me/+x2wCsVk28ONiMjli)
-  - Please keep in mind that this is a closed channel, and I will need to approve your request to join.
-I try to keep a very good hygene of the people I add there, as it directly influences what I do, and don't feel comfortable with posting there.
 - Telegram Gallery of Photos: [link](https://t.me/Horef_Gallery)
 - Telegram Gallery of Drawings: [link](https://t.me/horef_drawing_gallery)
 - Telegram Gallery of Origami: [link](https://t.me/horef_origami)